The Property suite allows a plug-in module to get and set certain values in the plug-in host.

 Typedef Documentation

-typedef MACPASCAL OSErr(* GetPropertyProc)(PIType signature, PIType key, int32 index, intptr_t *simpleProperty, Handle *complexProperty) |
+| typedef MACPASCAL OSErr(* GetPropertyProc)(PIType signature, PIType key, int32 index, intptr_t *simpleProperty, Handle *complexProperty) |

 Gets information about the document currently being processed.

-.
+Properties are returned as a intptr_t, simpleProperty, or a handle, complexProperty.
 In the case of a complex, handle based property, your plug-in is responsible for disposing the handle.
 Use the DisposePIHandleProc callback defined in the Handle suite.

 Properties involving strings, such as channel names and path names, are returned in a Photoshop handle.
 The length of the handle and size of the string are obtained with GetPIHandleSizeProc.
 There is no length byte, nor is the string zero terminated.